ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-Furthermore, lower precision in the research survey index of abundance results in greater relative error in spawning stock biomass in recent years (Figure 2, top panels D0 vs. D1), and greater relative error of terminal-year depletion and fishing mortality, but not spawning stock biomass at maximum sustainable yield, or $M$ (Figure 2, lower panels).
+Furthermore, lower precision in the research survey index of abundance results in greater relative error in spawning stock biomass in recent years (Figure 2, top panels D0 vs. D1), and greater relative error in terminal-year depletion and fishing mortality, but not spawning stock biomass at maximum sustainable yield, or $M$ (Figure 2, lower panels).

 # How ss3sim complements other simulation software